Horse surfing: Beach horse riding special considerations

-Horse riding at the beach for the first time is a new experience requiring special training of both the horse and rider.
-It is recommended that before horse surfing the horse is well practiced in beach riding, so it does not to become spooked or anxious.
-To begin training a horse for horse surfing, it is suggested the first beach ride be at low-tide, at a quiet uncrowded beach front.
-Each horses confidence with entering the water for the first time will be unique, and it is important for safety of the horse and rider not to force the horse into the water if they have become agitated to a point where the rider does not feel comfortable they have enough control to steer and stop the horse.
-Having a second rider and horse, who are practiced in beach riding, will help the horse stay calm, and make the training process safer.
+For the purpose of Beach riding, special training of both the horse and rider is required.
+A pre-requisite is that the horse should be well practiced in beach riding, else it may become spooked or anxious.
+The experience of each horse while entering the water will be unique.
+Therefore, it is quite important for safety of the horse and rider that the horce is not forced into the water.
+Another option can be to have a second rider and horse.
+The ones who are practiced in beach riding.
+They will help the horse stay calm and make the training process safer.

 Riding on beach sand requires more strength than riding on harder surfaces such as natural trails or race tracks.
 To reduce the chance of soft-tissue injury or muscle soreness it is best, while the horse is building up their beach fitness, to ride the horse along the firmer sand at the waters edge, take a slower pace, and take rest breaks.

 After riding on the beach the horse will need to be properly cleaned to avoid any damage from the exposure to salt water and sand.
 It is important to rinse the horse all over with clean fresh water to remove any salt that might dry out their skin, and carefully check for any scrapes of cuts.
 Ocean water can contain infectious microbes so if the horse has been cut or scratched the wounds should be thoroughly cleaned and treated with antibiotics.
 Sand can be very damaging to horse hoof tissue if they are unshod, hooves will need to be careful checked and cleaned after beach riding to remove all sand.
 If the horse wears pads it is recommended a space be cut in the middle of the pad, so that sand does not build up.